-This is a posting of a bibliography on on-line character recognition (a.k.a. dynamic character recognition, a.k.a. pen computing).
+This is a posting of a bibliography on gesture user interfaces, on-line character recognition (a.k.a. dynamic character recognition, a.k.a. pen computing), and related topics, including both hardware and software.
 I am posting it as a service to those with interest in the field.
-It may also be of interest to anyone investigating any of the flood of patents in the areas of digitizer tablets, character recognition, tablet-PC GUIs, and multi-touch computing (such as the iPhone and Touch iPod).
-I have copies of most of the technical papers cited here, along with a hardware collection.
+It may also be of special interest to anyone investigating any of the flood of patents in the areas of digitizer tablets, character recognition, tablet-PC GUIs, and multi-touch computing (such as the iPhone and Touch iPod).
+It covers the time period from approximately 1891 (first electronic tablet) through 1914 (first handwriting-recognition input system) to the present day.

 The bibliography is broken up into several web pages, for convenience in printing: